GuillaumeDerval/UniCP/README.md

   - gathering simple statistics,
   - implementing a custom search in the host language,
   - having basic control on saving and backtracking state, at least on solver that supports that.
+- Be performant.
+Using most of the API of UniCP must be nearly overhead-free.
+API calls that involve a large overhead (such as callbacks to the host language) must be optionnal, but available.
 - Be open.
 Its licence should allow anyone to use it freely and without constraints (pun intented)

 ## Non-goals